 ☑ Ask after an appointment – As part of your appointment workflow, consider asking patients to leave a review and providing a handout with helpful tips and instructions for finding your profiles and leaving reviews.

-☑ Ask your patients in an email newsletter—A monthly email newsletter is a perfect place to include a section with a small graphic or link encouraging reviews and directing patients to your Google, Yelp or Healthgrades to leave a review.
+☑ Ask your patients in an email newsletter—A monthly email newsletter is a perfect place to include a section with a small graphic or link encouraging reviews and directing patients to your Google, Yelp, or Healthgrades to leave a review.
 The key to success comes in making the process quick and easy.

-☑ Ask in a blog post—Write up a blog post with a brief overview places patients can review you and offer a brief tutorial for leaving reviews.
+☑ Ask in a blog post—Write up a blog post with a brief overview of places patients can review you and offer a brief tutorial for leaving reviews.

 Reviews Best Practices

-☑ Don’t offer incentives—While gifts and discounts in exchange for reviews will definitely increase the likelihood of getting positive reviews, many of the popular review sites frown on this practice.
-If these sites pick up on your tactics, they might penalize your account with lower search rankings, remove reviews, or worst of all, remove your profile.
+☑ Don’t offer incentives—While gifts and discounts in exchange for reviews will definitely increase the likelihood of getting positive reviews, many popular review sites frown on this practice.
+If these sites pick up on your tactics, they might penalize your account with lower search rankings, remove reviews, or, worst of all, remove your profile.
 Furthermore, incentivizing reviews—including offering freebies or discounts—is something the FTC requires you to disclose.

 ☑ Respond to reviews and follow up—Especially with negative reviews, you need to respond to reviews.
-This helps future patients see that you’re engaged with current patients and that you care about their feedback.
+This helps future patients see that you’re engaged with current patients and care about their feedback.
 While getting negative feedback is hard, it’s an opportunity to understand how patients view your practice and fix issues, but don’t squander the opportunity by failing to follow through.
 Do what you say you will do.

 By asking for reviews in the right places, sticking with some simple guidelines, and focusing on a consistent and continuous online review process, you’ll be well on your way to out-ranking your competitors in local search results.
-Best of all, you’ll also have insights into the aspects of your practice that your patients love and the ones they don’t love, which can help you understand the things you should change and the things you should highlight in your other marketing.
+Best of all, you’ll also have insights into the aspects of your practice that your patients love and those they don’t love, which can help you understand the things you should change and the things you should highlight in your other marketing.